Weebly vs. WordPress: which is better?

-2) WordPress.org, is a free, open-source platform which makes a WordPress website available for download, either by self-hosting or with the website hosting provider of your choice.
+2) WordPress.org, is a free, open-source platform that makes a WordPress website available for download, either by self-hosting or with the website hosting provider of your choice.

-The main difference is that WordPress.org is an open-source piece of software, while Weebly isn’t.
+The main difference is that WordPress.org is open-source software, while Weebly isn’t.
 You’re only allowed to do what Weebly lets you do.
 With WordPress, on the other hand, you have all the freedom in the world to customize your website.

 What kind of website would you like to create?